romqrq/Pawer/README.md

 - The application was developed around those customers' goals from the planning stages of the construction.
 - All the navigation is done from the navigation bar menu so the user won't be looking for it.
-- Buttons exibit text and icons that together make the navigation more intuitive.
+- Buttons exhibit text and icons that together make the navigation more intuitive.
 - Forms where users can interact have explicit field placeholders to guide the user
 - Forms that aren't activated by the user are hidden dynamically to avoid cluttering the page.
 - Options and features that aren't relevant for customers are omitted according to their account type.